dkbandreddi/Maze-Runner/README.md

 Work Contribution.

 Dinesh

--Worked on movement of NPC's.
+- Worked on movement of NPC's.
 Implemented the state machine for NPC where the npc follows the path given provided by the A* algorithm and chases the player when its in the vicinity of the npc.

--Implemented the timer and life concept.
+- Implemented the timer and life concept.

--Added functionality to look at the path provided by the A* which is followed by the NPC.
+- Added functionality to look at the path provided by the A* which is followed by the NPC.

 Mehul
 -  ⁠managing, sourcing assets for various entities
--

 -  ⁠creation of game loop to add game play objects for progression.